Money management: why it’s important

 - personal items like clothing and haircuts

 - other things like special treats for you and your family.

 If your income allows, deliberately overestimating the money you need for bills might help you find extra spending money.

 Your budget will tell you whether you’re currently spending more or less than you earn.
-If you’re currently spending more, it can help to sit down together as a family and think about where you can save money.
+If you’re currently spending more, it can help to have a family meeting to discuss how you can save money.
 And if you’re already spending less than you earn, you can look at how to save and how to use your savings.

 - Review your spending.
 Figure out whether you’re saving as much as you can.
 Could you spend less on certain items?
 Do you have any high-interest credit cards or other loans?
 Could you pay these off as soon as possible and look into more suitable credit or loan options?
 It’s a good idea to do this regularly.

 - Build a savings buffer.
-Before you start saving for your wants, it’s really important to keep extra savings for financial emergencies.
+Before you start saving for your wants, it’s important to keep extra savings for financial emergencies.
 For example, you could aim to keep some money in a separate savings account for emergencies.
 It’s a good idea to keep about 3 months’ worth of expenses.